-3 very different features, yet all do the same thing – they keep the rear facing child’s head & neck SAFER by preventing the rear facing car seat from reclining any further during the crash.
+Here are three very different features, yet all do the same thing – they keep the rear facing child’s head and neck safer by preventing the rear facing car seat from reclining any further during a crash.

 The more upright the rear facing car seat stays during a crash, the more the child’s head, neck and back get cradled by the shell, allowing the shell to absorb more of the crash forces, putting less force into the child’s body.

 The more reclined the rear facing car seat becomes in a crash, the more the child slides up the car seat, which loads the shoulders and neck with more of the force.
-Also, the child sliding up the seat increases the risk of the head hitting the back of the front seat.
+Also, the more the child slides up the seat the higher the risk of their head hitting the back of the front seat.

 An Australian-style tether wraps around the top of a rear-facing car seat and connects to the vehicle’s tether anchor (the anchor typically used for forward facing car seats).
-While every rear facing car seat in Australia gets tethered this way – and a growing number of seats in Europe do as well – it’s relatively uncommon in the US.
-Britax seats made prior to 2015 allowed style rear-facing tethering, but sadly no longer do.
+While every rear facing car seat in Australia gets tethered this way, and a growing number of seats in Europe, it’s relatively uncommon in the US.
+Britax seats made prior to 2015 allowed Australian style rear-facing tethering, but sadly no longer do.

 Load legs are currently found on about a dozen rear-facing-only (infant) seats.
 Our favorite seat with a load leg is the Clek Liing – as it also has rigid LATCH on the base, a European belt path on the carrier, harness straps that pull smoothly and do not twist (hallelujah), a great fit for small newborns and big babies with a small footprint in the vehicle.
 A budget friendly option is the Evenflo LiteMax DLX.